Radilx/PromptoberBot/README.md

 6. Voting could be for 24 hours each posts.
 7. The one with the most votes win.

-We can restrict users so that they can only submit once per 24 hrs.
-We can run this for the whole month of Promptober.
-After then, then maybe it could be once a week?
-Or even twice a month.
+We should restrict users so that they can only submit once per 24 hrs.
+W